Puerto Baquerizo Moreno: Climate

 Puerto Baquerizo Moreno has a steppe or hot semi-arid climate (Köppen: BSh).

-Despite being an Equatorial region, the temperatures in the town and the surrounding area never reach the heights expected for such an equatorial location.
+Despite being an equatorial region, the temperatures in the town and the surrounding area never reach the heights expected for such an equatorial location.
 Temperatures remain similar year-round, fluctuating only several degrees from January means to July means.
-However, two seasons predominate: the warm dry climate from January to March, and the cooler, dry season that lasts from June to November and brings continuous fog-like rain known as garúa, mild to warm temperatures, and mainly overcast skies.
+However, two seasons predominate: the warm rainy climate from January to March, and the cooler, dry season that lasts from June to November and brings continuous fog-like rain known as garúa, mild to warm temperatures, and mainly overcast skies.
 There are also constant winds that increase the chill factor.

 As San Cristóbal and other islands of the archipelago fall under the dry zone of the equatorial Pacific, they experience lesser rainfall compared to area in the northern and southern regions.
 On an average.
 The entire archipelago receives less than 75 cm of rainfall per year. and the annual rainfall also varies substantially from year to year.
 At Puerto Baquerizo Moreno, records indicate that while rainfall in 1950 was only 3.55 cm for the year, during the El Niño year of 1953 it received a total rainfall of 141.9 cm.
 The wet season lasts roughly from December to March, and brings an abundance of bright sunshine along with sporadically brief, yet often intense, tropical thunderstorms.
 Annual average precipitation amounts to approximately 451 mm, 86% of which falls in the five-month wet season period spanning December till May.
 Precipitation falls on an average of 107 days a year (precipitation ≥ 0.004" / 0.1 mm).

 All of these characteristics are because of the presence of the cold Humboldt Current that flows north from Peru and Chile.
 Under the effects of this current the ocean waters of the islands remain cold.
 The Humboldt Current is succeeded by the warm El Niño current, which is a phenomenon that is reported to influence climatic condition in the whole of South Pacific, and sometimes globally.

 The mean monthly temperature is 24 C and the average monthly variation is 7.2 C-change.
 The daily average maximum temperature is 30 C from February to April.
 The daily average minimum temperature is 18 C in September.
 There are 2343 sunshine hours in an average year.